 If you are unable to open a checking account due to unpaid bank fees or a history of overdrafts, you may be wondering how you're going to pay bills or survive financially.
 Many people take for granted the benefits and advantages that a checking account affords them.

 It's easy to write checks, pay your bills online with automatic bill payment, and purchase items with a debit card.
 If you find that you are unable to open a checking account, you do have a few options available to you.

 First, you should look at other banks in your area.
 You may not qualify for the best account at the bank, but many banks may work with you, though you may have to pay higher fees.
 Credit unions, which are alternatives to your traditional bank, are also great options to consider.
 They generally offer better interest rates and are more community-oriented, but you must qualify to open an account.

 Each credit union has its own criteria, but they may include stipulations such as being a veteran, working for a government agency, or living in a specific area.
 If you can't qualify for a checking account right away, try starting off with a savings account.
 This will help you to build a relationship with the bank and hopefully open the door to opening a checking account down the line.

 Clear Up Your ChexSystems Report

-These cards will not allow you to spend over the amount that you deposit on the card.
-You will pay a fee every time that you deposit money, but the convenience may outweigh the cost when you are in this type of financial situation.
+Luckily, they will not allow you to spend over the amount that you deposit on the card, so you can avoid going into debt.
+You may pay a fee every time that you deposit money into a prepaid credit card account, but the convenience may outweigh the cost when you are in this financial situation.

-You should make a commitment that you will begin to live on a budget and get your finances under control so that you are never in this situation again.
-You may have a few tough years ahead of you, but you can come out ahead if you stick with the program and begin taking control of your spending and saving habits.
-This will help you to turn this headache into a positive situation.
+Finding yourself unable to get a checking account should be a wake-up call to change how you deal with money.
+Commit to start living on a budget and get your finances under control so that you are never in this situation again.
+Pay off your debts—with a commitment to stay out of debt—work on rebuilding your credit history, and keep a close eye on your spending and saving habits.
+This can help you to turn this headache into a learning experience.